 Trebah Gardens an Autumn pilgrimage

-This secluded little pond is an intimate area fed by a tinkling waterfall with enormous dark fish gliding in its depths these days and it made a gentle introduction to the rills ponds and lakes that lead down to the beach flanked by the towering arboretum that clothes the valleys slopes.
+This secluded little pond is an intimate area fed by a tinkling waterfall with enormous dark fish gliding in its depths these days.
+And it made a gentle introduction to the rills, ponds and lakes that lead down to the beach through the towering arboretum that clothes the valleys slopes.
 Each side of the valley is richly dissected with paths to explore, as the Tree ferns, Gunnera and Bamboo of the valley floor give way to champion trees in the higher reaches of the garden.

 Trebah Garden is set in a sub tropical river valley running down to the Helford River culminating in the little sandy beach of Polgwidden Cove with views out to the open sea.
 We picnicked here, sitting on the sea wall and idly watched the sailing boats flirt with the breeze in the estuary and children skim stones from the little jetty on the beach below us.

 The magnificent twenty six acres of Trebah Garden, has a long history of development spanning over 200 years.
 The first works were instigated by Charles Fox, a wealthy Quaker whose family also developed Glendurgan Garden, the neighbouring national Trust garden.